All Episodes

 Rush Limbaugh, the EIB Network.

-Great to have you with us here at 800-282-2882 and the email address rush at EIBNet.com.
+Great to have you with us here at 800-282-2882 and the email address rush at EIBnet.com.

-When in fact her history, as these news stories document, has been to criticize the Bush administration for not doing enough and not being tough enough on Iran and being too lazy and leaving it up to the Brits and the Germans and the French to negotiate with Iran over its nuclear program.
+You know, she's out there saying, this proves my policy of diplomacy is working in Iran, when in fact her history, as these news stories document, has been to criticize the Bush administration for not doing enough and not being tough enough on Iran and being too lazy in leaving it up to the Brits and the Germans and the French to negotiate with Iran over its nuclear program.

 And now another one has been uncovered.

-Mrs. Clinton writing in foreign affairs, which I think is the official House organ of the Council on Foreign Relations in November-December 2007.
+Mrs. Clinton writing in Foreign Affairs, which I think is the official House organ of the Council on Foreign Relations, in November, December 2007, that would be this current issue.

 Hillary demands U.S. get tough with Iran.